cscart/docs/en/user_guide/manage_products/products/add_product.rst

 Adding One Product
 ==================

 #.
-Go to **Products → Products** in the administration panel of your store, then click the **+** button in the upper right part of the page.
+Go to **Products → Products** in the administration panel of your store, then click the **+ Add product** button in the upper right part of the page.

    .. image:: img/catalog_29.png
        :align: center
-       :alt: The "Plus" button adds a new product.
+       :alt: The "+ Add product" button adds a new product.

 #.
 The product creation page will open.
 Configure the required properties of the product.
 You'll be able to edit :doc:`the product properties <product_attributes>` later at any time.